skrub-data/skrub/doc/userguide_encoders.rst

       - Mediocre
       -

-Example 2 (see :ref:`example_string_encoders`) and this `blog post <https://skrub-data.org/skrub-materials/pages/notebooks/categorical-encoders/categorical-encoders.html>`_ include a more systematic analysis of each method.
+:ref:`This example <example_string_encoders>`) and this `blog post <https://skrub-data.org/skrub-materials/pages/notebooks/categorical-encoders/categorical-encoders.html>`_ include a more systematic analysis of each method.